Secure Software Development Methodologies: A Multivocal Literature Review: Auxiliary Practices

 \subsection{Building a culture of security}

-One of the aims of the authors of the methodology by Google~\cite{adkins2020building} is to investigate the efforts to create \textit{a culture of security and reliability} in the organization, or, in other words, \textit{security-centric culture}.
-Because human factors are the most important drivers of security practices, everyone must be responsible for security in the organization.
-Security should be considered as a team responsibility, a daily habit of every team member.
+The authors of the methodology by Google~\cite{adkins2020building} aimed to investigate the efforts to create \textit{a culture of security and reliability} within organizations, also known as a \textit{security-centric culture}.
+Since human factors play a crucial role in shaping security practices, it is important that everyone in the organization takes responsibility for security.

-McGraw~\cite{mcgraw2006software} describes the cultural changes required to adopt the secure SDLC framework for large organizations.
-In his view, the organization should include a well-defined roadmap of how to involve security practices in the SDLC.
-This roadmap includes the following practices: (1) assign the leader of each security initiative who will be responsible for it, (2) train not only developers but also all involved in the project staff, and (3) establish the metric programs and other.
+McGraw~\cite{mcgraw2006software} described the cultural changes required to adopt SSDM in large organizations.
+According to his view, organizations should have a well-defined roadmap for incorporating security practices into the SDLC.
+This roadmap includes the following practices: (1) assigning a leader for each security initiative (2) providing training not only for developers but also for all project staff, and (3) establishing metric programs and others.

-The authors of SAFECode~\cite{safecode2018} propose that the culture of the organization should be considered when introducing new security practices.
-Thus, in some organizations team members will respond better to corporate mandates from senior managers, while others respond better to the support from a team of engineers.
-If in the organization mandates work better, it makes sense to define key managers who will communicate and support security initiatives.
+SAFECode~\cite{safecode2018} suggested that the organization's culture should be taken into account when introducing new security practices.
+Some organizations respond better to corporate mandates from senior managers, while others respond better to support from a team of engineers.
+If the organization responds better to mandates, it is advisable to designate key managers who can effectively communicate and support security initiatives.